Ninlawat-Puhu/RTM-SLP/README.md

 ![](Videos/comparison/g2s_phoenix_comparison_prosody_2.gif)

 ### Failure Case Examples
-The overall datasets (RWTH-PHOENIX-Weather-2014T, Meine DGS Annotated, and How2Sign) exhibit similar failure cases.
-Specifically, the generated facial poses do not always align well with the ground-truth poses, especially when signers perform significant face or body movements.
-Moreover, some fine-grained details of hand poses are not accurately reproduced.
+Across all datasets (RWTH-PHOENIX-Weather-2014T, Meine DGS Annotated, and How2Sign), we observe similar challenging failure patterns.
+In particular, the generated facial poses may not perfectly align with the ground truth when signers exhibit large head or body movements.
+Additionally, highly detailed hand configurations can still be challenging in cases involving rapid or complex hand motions.

 ![](Videos/failure_cases/g2s_mdgs_failcase_1.gif)